 A Kinetica ring itself operates in an active/active state, by default.
 However, whether it effectively operates in active/active or active/passive modes is governed by its clients:

-• Active/Passive - clients are configured to connect to a specific cluster in the HA ring and maintain communications as long as that "active" cluster is up; in the event that that cluster goes offline, clients will fail over to a random "passive" cluster in the HA ring
+- Active/Passive - clients are configured to connect to a specific cluster in the HA ring and maintain communications as long as that "active" cluster is up; in the event that the cluster goes offline, clients will fail over to a random "passive" cluster in the HA ring

 Failure and Recovery